Arminjamali/ACF_Gravity_Forms_Select/README.md

 2. Upload and activate the plugin via WordPress admin or FTP.
 3. Ensure the Gravity Forms plugin is installed and activated.

-For more details and usage instructions, visit [GitHub Repository].
+For more details and usage instructions, visit https://github.com/Arminjamali/ACF_Gravity_Forms_Select.